 Unit staff include qualified and experienced teachers, who teach and personal tutor across programmes for both on-campus and distance learning students.

 Unit staff have also developed a study skills programme (SkIP: Skills Induction Programme) that they teach with both on-campus and distance learning students.

-Over the years we have developed, customised, and maintained several VLE (virtual learning environment) platforms, which we use to keep distance learners in contact with each other and with the Department.
+Over the years we have developed, customised, and maintained several VLE (virtual learning environment) platforms, which we use to keep distance learners in contact with each other and with staff.

 We also use a range of e-learning tools and packages develop online learning resources, and advise staff on the use of e-learning tools to deliver content for distance learners and to support distance learners.

 The Unit maintains and develops two information systems specifically to manage non-traditional and flexible programme delivery: